GiggInnovations/gigg-knowledge-base/gpt_board_settings.md

 # Board Display Types and Settings

 Boards support multiple display types, each with its own customization options.
 These can be accessed via **Board Settings**.
+Takes place in Gigg.

 ## Accessing Board Settings